Rock Hudson: Later years

 In the early 1980s, following years of heavy drinking and smoking, Hudson began having health problems which resulted in a heart attack in November 1981.
 Emergency quintuple heart bypass surgery sidelined Hudson and his new TV show The Devlin Connection for a year, and the show was canceled in December 1982 soon after it aired.
-His health issues forced him to turn down the role of Col. Sam Trautman in First Blood.
+His health problems forced him to turn down the role of Col. Sam Trautman in First Blood.
+Hudson was the first to narrate for Disney's Candlelight Processional at Magic Kingdom in Walt Disney World for its opening year in 1971.
+His final appearance as narrator was in 1984.

-Hudson recovered from the heart surgery but continued to smoke.
-He nevertheless continued to work with appearances in several TV movies such as World War III (1982).
-He was in ill health while filming the action-drama film The Ambassador in Israel during the winter months from late 1983 to early 1984.
+Hudson recovered from the heart surgery but did not quit smoking.
+He continued to work, appearing in several TV movies such as World War III (1982).
+He was in ill health while filming the action-drama The Ambassador in Israel during the winter months from late 1983 to early 1984.
 He reportedly did not get along with his co-star Robert Mitchum, who had a serious drinking problem and often clashed off-camera with Hudson and other cast and crew members.

-From December 1984 to April 1985, Hudson appeared in a recurring role on the prime time soap opera Dynasty as Daniel Reece, a wealthy horse breeder and a potential love interest for Krystle Carrington (played by Linda Evans), as well as the biological father of the character Sammy Jo Carrington (Heather Locklear).
-While Hudson had long been known to have difficulty memorizing lines, which resulted in his use of cue cards, his speech began to visibly deteriorate on Dynasty.
-He was slated to appear for the duration of the show's second half of its fifth season; however, because of his progressing ill health, his character was abruptly written out of the show and died off-screen.
+From December 1984 to April 1985, Hudson appeared in a recurring role on the prime time soap opera Dynasty as Daniel Reece, a wealthy horse breeder and a potential love interest for Krystle Carrington (played by Linda Evans), and biological father of the character Sammy Jo Carrington (Heather Locklear).
+While Hudson had long been known to have difficulty memorizing lines, resulting in his use of cue cards, his speech began to visibly deteriorate on Dynasty.
+He was slated to appear for the duration of the second half of its fifth season; however because of his progressing ill health, his character was abruptly written out of the show and died off-screen.